-How to make traditional German Goulash Soup, a traditional New Year’s recipe.
+How to make delicious German Goulash Soup, a traditional New Year’s recipe.

 As you are probably aware, there are many traditions out there involving New Year’s Eve and Day.